Prakash-TechUltra/documentation/content/applications/services/helpdesk/overview/help_center.rst

 When a team has been selected or created, Odoo displays that team's detail form.

-On the team's detail form, scroll down to the :guilabel:`Self-Service` section.
+On the team's detail form, scroll down to the :guilabel:`Help Center` section.
 Click the box next to :guilabel:`Knowledge` to activate the *Knowledge* feature.
 When clicked, a new field labeled :guilabel:`Article` appears.